grampae/ClusterControl/README.md

 Connection: close
 {“smtp_server”:{“hostname”:”testhostname”,”password”:” testpassword “,”port”:356,”sender”:”testuser@test.com”,”use_tls”:false,”username”:”testuser”}}
 ```

-Using the default configuration there are two levels of authentication available in the web ui, ‘admins’ and ‘users’.
-The Post request below is supposed to only be available to the ‘admins’ level accounts.
-However, when we replace the ‘admins’ cookies in the request with a ‘users’ cookies it still completes the request and the subsequent sql injection.
-This allows a lower-level user to perform a sql injection through the web ui and elevate privileges by accessing all databases, etc.

 I would like to congratulate Severalnines on their stellar time to fix with this issue.